 The fourth Fintiv factor favors institution.
-Merck has not yet presented invalidity contentions given the early stage of the litigation.
-There is thus no overlap that warrants non-institution.
+There will be no overlap that warrants non-institution because Merck will seek a stay in district court.

 The sixth Fintiv factor also favors institution.
 There is a significant public interest against "leaving bad patents enforceable."
 Thryv, Inc. v.
 Click-To-Call Techs., LP, 140 S. Ct.
 1367, 1374 (2020).
 And as noted above, Merck's arguments are compelling.
 And with respect to the fifth Fintiv factor, although the Parties are the same as in district court, that is true in nearly every case, and under the "holistic view" of whether integrity of the system and efficiency is best served, institution is favored.
 Samsung Elecs.
 Co.
 Ltd. v.
 Dynamics Inc., IPR2020-00505, Paper 11 at 15 (Aug.
 12, 2020).